Sometimes, the best purchases are temporary ones. The kind you can eat.

 Cheese Importers, 103 Main St., Longmont

-Head to Longmont for the Cheese Importers Warehouse, which boasts a huge cheese room, cafe and incredible shop.
+Head to Longmont for the Cheese Importers Warehouse, which has a huge cheese room, cafe and incredible shop.
 The locally owned Cheese Importers is set up in a gorgeous historic building with a charming patio out back where you can eat a European-style breakfast and sip coffee before heading indoors for some mouthwatering shopping.
 Order food from the authentic French Bistrot des Artistes.

 Browse teapots, cups, table settings, home decor, crackers, cookies, linens, perfumes, chocolates, olives, cured meats and all kinds of rare specialty foods.
 Most notable is the largest walk-in, refrigerated cheese and meat market in the state, with more than 350 cheeses.
 Don’t miss the upstairs, where there’s even more shopping and an adorable European-style children’s department.
 The shopping selection here is impressive and worth the drive from Boulder.
 More than 400 restaurants, grocery stores and hotels carry Cheese Importers goodies.